marcelluspereira/mangalarga/README.md

 The Z380 microprocessor has 2 different clock domains: the BUSCLK for the memory operations and the IOCLK for I/O operations.
 The source for the BUSCLK is the 4x PLL output.

 After a reset, the MSX-patched BIOS will program Z380's internal registers to use BUSCLK divided by 4 as the base clock for I/O operations.
 In practice, memory operations are executed at 14,32MHz and I/O operations are executed at 3.58MHz.

 ### Wait states

 The Z380 internal wait-states generators are being used.

 - 0 wait states are being used for memory operations (both RAM and ROM)
-- 5 wait states are being used for I/O operations
+- 4 wait states are being used for I/O operations

 Exceptionally, in the CPLD there is a more complex wait generation logic for VDP accesses.

+In the MSX standard, a wait state is generated on every \M1 cycle, but this does not occur in the XRX prototype / Mangalarga board.

 ### Memory